zonkia/Sudoku/README.md

 # Sudoku
-Sudoku game (pygame) including backtrackig solutions for board solving and board creating.
+Sudoku game (pygame) including backtracking solutions for board solving and board creating.

 To run the game use main.py